KVmix: Gradient-Based Layer Importance-Aware Mixed-Precision Quantization for KV Cache: Appendix E

-We present extended experimental results building upon the experiments detailed in Section \ref{Long Context Evaluation}, aiming to provide a more comprehensive performance comparison and to illustrate the impact of different KVmix configurations on model accuracy.
-Fig. \ref{fig07} displays the detailed configuration results when the proportion of high-bit quantization layers is increased to 30\%, corresponding to KVmix-k2.28v2.56.
-Table \ref{table04} summarizes the performance comparison of different models using KVmix across various quantization configurations.
-The experimental results demonstrate that KVmix-k2.19v2.38 achieves a significant accuracy improvement over KVmix-2bit and random-k2.19v2.38.
-Compared to KVmix-4bit, KVmix-k2.19v2.38 has an average accuracy loss of within 0.013, but achieves nearly twice the KV Cache compression.
-Further increasing the proportion of high-bit quantization layers to 30\% (KVmix-k2.28v2.56) leads to a noticeable improvement in model accuracy, almost the same level as KVmix-4bit, validating the effectiveness and flexibility of KVmix.
+In this section, we present extended experimental results on LongBench to provide a more comprehensive performance comparison and to elucidate the impact of different KVmix configurations on model accuracy.
+Fig. \ref{fig14} illustrates the detailed configuration when the proportion of high-bit quantization layers is increased to 30\%, corresponding to KVmix-k2.28v2.56.
+Table \ref{table012} supplements the performance data of various models under different KVmix quantization schemes.
+The results indicate that KVmix-k2.19v2.38 achieves a significant improvement in accuracy compared to KVmix-2bit and random-k2.19v2.38, highlighting the advantages of importance-aware quantization.
+When compared to KVmix-4bit, KVmix-k2.19v2.38 maintains an average accuracy loss within 1.30\% while achieving nearly twice the KV Cache compression ratio.
+Furthermore, increasing the proportion of high-bit quantization layers to 30\% (KVmix-k2.28v2.56) leads to an enhancement in model accuracy, approaching that of KVmix-4bit.
+These findings validate the flexibility of the KVmix framework in balancing accuracy and efficiency.